Bom Retiro, Santa Catarina

 Bom Retiro, Santa Catarina is a municipality in the state of Santa Catarina in the South region of Brazil.
 As of the 2020 estimate, Bom Retiro had a population of 10,060.

+History

+Bom Retiro was discovered on 12 April 1791, and it became a municipality on 4 October 1922.

+Climate

+According to the Köppen climate classification, Bom Retiro has an oceanic climate (Köppen: Cfb), the annual temperature on summer is 24°C, and the average temperature on winter are 18°C.